EpsilonHeap/EpsilonHeap.github.io/posts/application-of-machine-learning-in-quantitative-finance.md

     (prices[-1] - prices[-21])/prices[-21]) / np.nanstd(returns, axis=0)
 ```

+## Results

 These factors will be used for selection in a long/short (L/S) portfolio with a dollar weight of 54% longs and 46% shorts.
 Instead of quantiles, the top and botton 100 securities are candidates for investment allocation.
 On any day, the actual number of longs and shorts can vary depending on liquidity and other considerations.
 Note that the date on the right hand side reflects where the cursor (dots) was located.

 ![Shows performance of baseline algorithm.
 Returns of 5.48%, sharpe of 0.69, and drawdown of -5.11%](/images/quant/LongShortBaseline.png "Long Short Baseline")

-Increasing the number of securities for consideration is sometimes used to tradeoff gains for a reduction in variability or drawdown.
+Increasing the number of candidate securities is sometimes used to tradeoff gains for a reduction in variability or drawdown.
 Using 120 instead of 100 produced slightly different numbers.
 Notably the sharpe ratio decreased so the tradeoff favors using 100 in this case.

 ![Shows performance of baseline algorithm using top and botton 120 equities.
 Returns of 4.7%, sharpe of 0.63, and drawdown of -4.85%](/images/quant/LongShortBaseline-120.png "Long Short 120")